Measuring Redshift using Spectra

 Doppler shift is the effect that you can hear when a fast car passes by you.
 As it moves towards you, the sound waves in front of the car are compressed (making the pitch higher), whereas when it moves away from you, the sound waves are stretched out, making the pitch lower.

-The same effect can be seen with waves of light: if an object is moving towards you at a velocity comparable to the speed of light then the wavelengths will be compressed, making the object appear more blue, similarly, if an object is moving away from you at a velocity comparable to the speed of light then the wavelengths will stretch out, making the object appear redder.
-Everyday objects such as cars do not move fast enough for us to see a blue or red shift in their colour, galaxies, however, do move fast enough relative to Earth, so the light from galaxies is often blueshifted or redshifted.
+The same effect can be seen with light: if an object is moving towards you then the wavelengths will be compressed, shifting them towards the blue (shorter wavelengths).
+Similarly, if an object is moving away from you then the wavelengths will stretch out, shifting them towards the red (longer wavelengths).
+Everyday objects such as cars do not move fast enough for us to see a blue or red shift in their colour.
+But we can measure doppler shifts in astronomical objects.

 The lengthening of wavelengths due to Doppler shift can be explained in a practical demonstration by using LEGO vehicles to represent a wave of light, the set up for this demonstration is shown below.